howdyai/botkit/packages/docs/reference/twilio-sms.md

 <a name="TwilioBotWorker"></a>
 ## TwilioBotWorker
-Specialized version of the BotWorker class that includes additional methods for interacting with Twilio.
+This is a specialized version of [Botkit's core BotWorker class](core.md#BotWorker) that includes additional methods for interacting with Twilio SMS.
+It includes all functionality from the base class, as well as the extension methods below.

-When using the TwilioAdapter with Botkit, all `bot` objects will be of this type.
+When using the TwilioAdapter with Botkit, all `bot` objects passed to handler functions will include these extensions.

 To use this class in your application, first install the package:
 ```bash